Karelia UAS Gender Equality and Equity Plan 2022-2024

 In the development of the Karelia UAS Gender Equality and Equality Plan, attention was also paid to the UN Sustainable Development Goals (SDGs), which aim to ensure human rights, human well-being and the stability of societies in a sustainable way from an environmental perspective.
 The plan refers to these goals by presenting a relevant icon.
 The SDGs can be found online.

 Equality and non-discrimination are taken into account in all the activities of Karelia UAS.
 The UAS is a safe, caring, respectful, communal and accessible working and studying environment, where every person is valued as an individual.
 The UAS encourages students and staff to engage in respectful and constructive dialogue between life-view values.
-These values are underpinned by a set of ethical principles that support the realisation of equality and equity.

 Gender Equality Plans (GEP)